Peter Tobin: Rape, buggery and indecent assault of two girls

-On 4 August 1993, Tobin attacked two 14-year-old girls at his flat in Leigh Park, Havant, after they went to visit a neighbour who was not at home.
+On 4 August 1993, Tobin attacked two fourteen-year-old girls at his flat in Leigh Park in Havant, after they went to visit a neighbour who was not at home.
 They stopped at Tobin's flat and asked if they could wait there.
 After holding them at knife-point and forcing them to drink strong cider and vodka, Tobin sexually assaulted and raped the girls, stabbing one of them whilst his younger son was present.
-He then turned on the gas cooker without lighting it and left them for dead, but they both survived the attack.
+He then turned on the gas cooker without lighting it and left the girls for dead, but both survived the attack.

 To avoid arrest, Tobin went into hiding and joined the Jesus Fellowship, a religious sect in Coventry, under a false name.
-He was later captured in Brighton after his blue Austin Metro car was found there.
+He was later captured in Brighton after his blue Austin Metro car was discovered there.
 On 18 May 1994, at Winchester Crown Court, Tobin entered a plea of guilty and received a fourteen-year prison sentence.
-In 2004, Tobin, then 58 years old, was released from prison and returned to Paisley in Renfrewshire.
+In 2004, Tobin, aged 58, was released from prison and returned to Paisley in Renfrewshire.